 DeSanctis is 21 years old and has Down syndrome.
 Dowling had never worked with an actor with a chromosome disorder.
 Finally, he just said it: “David, can you read?”

 “Dowling,” DeSanctis replied, laughing.
 He licked his thumb and flipped over the script’s first page.
 “Of course I can read.”

-“Produce,” which premiered at the Dallas International Film Festival in April 2014, follows the friendship between a former professional baseball player (Kristoffer Polaha) and a grocery store clerk (DeSanctis).
+“Where Hope Grows,” which premiered at the Dallas International Film Festival in April 2014, follows the friendship between a former professional baseball player (Kristoffer Polaha) and a grocery store clerk (DeSanctis).
 But there’s an important story behind the story — how DeSanctis changed the perspectives of the cast, crew and executives he worked with.